chattizen/citizens-handbook/hamilton-county/mayor/index.md

 categories:
     - hamco
 excerpt: |
-    The mayor is Hamilton County's chief executive officer.
+    The mayor is the chief executive of Hamilton County government.
+He is popularly elected every four years.

+    He steers the overall direction of county government and is responsible for managing daily operations.
+He executes the policies of the state of Tennessee and the County Commission, primarily through the delivery of government services to the public and other offices in county government.

+    He is the county's chief financial officer and is responsible for its financial assets and liabilities.
+He presents the county's budget to the County Commission each year and requests money from the county trustee to fund operations.
 ocdid: /country:us/state:tn/county:hamilton/countywide
 ---

 The mayor is the chief executive of Hamilton County government.
 He is popularly elected every four years.

-The mayor steers the overall direction of county government and is responsible for managing daily operations.
-He executes the policies of the state of Tennessee and the county commission, primarily through the delivery of government services to the public and other offices in county government.
+He steers the overall direction of county government and is responsible for managing daily operations.
+He executes the policies of the state of Tennessee and the County Commission, primarily through the delivery of government services to the public and other offices in county government.

-The mayor is the county's chief financial officer and is responsible for its financial assets and liabilities.
-He presents the county's budget to the county commission each year and requests money from the county trustee to fund operations.
+He is the county's chief financial officer and is responsible for its financial assets and liabilities.
+He presents the county's budget to the County Commission each year and requests money from the county trustee to fund operations.

 He has some oversight of the County Commission.
 He sits on the commission as a non-voting ex officio member.
 He signs resolutions into law, or if he chooses, vetoes them.